-version - The version of the dataset to load.
-Valid options are "zonination" (default), "wadefagen", and "illinois".
+version ({'zonination', 'wadefagen', 'illinois'}, default: 'zonination') - The version of the dataset to load.
 Each version is slightly different and originates from different surveys.
-See the Notes section for more details.
+See the Notes section for more details on each version.

 A dataframe containing a probly dataset.

 pandas.DataFrame